Asia: Economy

 Asia is the largest continent in the world by a considerable margin, and it is rich in natural resources, such as petroleum, forests, fish, water, rice, copper and silver.
 Manufacturing in Asia has traditionally been strongest in East and Southeast Asia, particularly in China, Taiwan, South Korea, Japan, India, the Philippines, and Singapore.
-Japan and South Korea continue to dominate in the area of multinational corporations, but increasingly the PRC and India are making significant inroads.
-Many companies from Europe, North America, South Korea and Japan have operations in Asia's developing countries to take advantage of its abundant supply of cheap labour and relatively developed infrastructure.
+Japan and South Korea continue to dominate in the area of multinational corporations, though increasingly China and India are making significant inroads.
+Many companies from Europe, North America, South Korea, and Japan have operations in Asia's developing countries to take advantage of its abundant supply of cheap labour and relatively developed infrastructure.

-According to Citigroup in 2011, 9 of 11 Global Growth Generators countries came from Asia driven by population and income growth.
-They are Bangladesh, China, India, Indonesia, Iraq, Mongolia, the Philippines, Sri Lanka and Vietnam.
-Asia has three main financial centers: Hong Kong, Tokyo and Singapore.
-Call centers and business process outsourcing (BPOs) are becoming major employers in India and the Philippines due to the availability of a large pool of highly skilled, English-speaking workers.
+According to Citigroup in 2011, 9 of 11 Global Growth Generator countries came from Asia driven by population and income growth.
+They are Bangladesh, China, India, Indonesia, Iraq, Mongolia, the Philippines, Sri Lanka, and Vietnam.
+Asia has three main financial centers: Hong Kong, Tokyo, and Singapore.
+Call centers and business process outsourcing firms (BPOs) are becoming major employers in India and the Philippines due to the availability of a large pool of highly skilled, English-speaking workers.
 The increased use of outsourcing has assisted the rise of India and the China as financial centers.
 Due to its large and extremely competitive information technology industry, India has become a major hub for outsourcing.

-Trade between Asian countries and countries on other continents is largely carried out on the sea routes that are important for Asia.
-Individual main routes have emerged from this.
-The main route leads from the Chinese coast south via Hanoi to Jakarta, Singapore and Kuala Lumpur through the Strait of Malacca via the Sri Lankan Colombo to the southern tip of India via Malé to East Africa Mombasa (see also: Indo-Pacific), from there to Djibouti, then through the Red Sea over the Suez Canal into Mediterranean (see also: Indo-Mediterranean), there via Haifa, Istanbul and Athens to the upper Adriatic to the northern Italian hub of Trieste with its rail connections to Central and Eastern Europe or further to Barcelona and around Spain and France to the European northern ports.
+Trade between Asian countries and countries on other continents is largely carried out via sea routes.
+The main route leads from the Chinese coast south via Hanoi to Jakarta, Singapore, and Kuala Lumpur, through the Strait of Malacca via Colombo to the southern tip of India, then via Malé to Mombasa in East Africa (see also Indo-Pacific), from there to Djibouti, then through the Red Sea and the Suez Canal into the Mediterranean (see also: Indo-Mediterranean), then via Haifa, Istanbul, and Athens to the northern Italian hub of Trieste, with its rail connections to Central and Eastern Europe, or further to Barcelona and around Spain and France to northern European ports.
 A far smaller part of the goods traffic runs via South Africa to Europe.
-A particularly significant part of the Asian goods traffic is carried out on the Pacific Rim, toward Los Angeles and Long Beach.
+A particularly significant part of Asian goods traffic is carried out on the Pacific Rim, toward Los Angeles and Long Beach.
 The melting of the Arctic is also paving the way for new shipping routes from Northeast Asia to Europe and North America.
-The land route to Europe are the subject of construction projects, comparatively smaller in scope. smaller in terms of scope.
+The land route to Europe is also the subject of construction projects, comparatively smaller in scope.
 Intra-Asian trade, including sea trade, is growing rapidly.

-In 2010, Asia had 3.3 million millionaires (people with net worth over US$1 million excluding their homes), slightly below North America with 3.4 million millionaires.
-In 2011, Asia topped Europe in number of millionaires.
+In 2010, Asia had 3.3 million millionaires (people with net worth over US$1 million excluding their homes), slightly below North America's 3.4 million.
+In 2011, Asia topped Europe in the number of millionaires.